 In the real estate industry, the thing that sets you apart is the thing that helps you build your business.
 There are plenty of people who have their real estate license, but what makes you the special one a home buyer should choose?
 No matter which agency you work under, you’re the person a buyer is working with – and you need to be consistent in how you present yourself.
-This is why it’s so important to create a personal brand.
+This is why it’s so important to create a personal brand or branding.

 What is personal branding for Realtors?